 In 2009 Arjan traded in his Clio I Cup for a black Renault Megane Cup version, which he raced for almost six years on many different tracks competing in the DNRT (Dutch National Racing Team) ‘Sports Class’ competition until early 2015

-During season 2015 the black Renault Megane Cup was replaced by another Renault model it had raced against so many times over the years; the younger Renault Clio III Cup
+During season 2015 the black Renault Megane Cup was replaced by another Renault model it had raced against so many times over the years; the younger Renault Clio III Cup.
+In season 2021, a new Clio IV Cup was added to the collection, specifically set-up for endurance races

 Today, MTB-Motorsport is still a team of enthusiasts, family, friends and loyal sponsors who enjoy gathering and competing on the famous racetracks across Europe in their fast and iconic Renaults!!